dougeby/IntuneDocs/intune/reports-ref-current-user.md

 ms.custom: intune-classic
 ---

-# Reference for user entity
+# Reference for current user entity

-The **User** category contains the **User** entity that defines user and agent properties in the data model.
+The **Current User** category contains user and agent properties in the data model.
+The **Current User** entity collection is limited to currently active users.
+That is, if a user has been removed, they will not be present in the data collection period.
+For a collection that contains a history of changes in user states over the last month, see [Reference for user entity](reports-ref-user.md).

 **User**

 The **User** entity lists all the Azure Active Directory (Azure AD) users with assigned licenses in your enterprise.

-The **Users** entity collection contains data from the last month.
-These records include user states during the data collection period, even if the user has been removed.
-For example, a user may be added to Intune and then removed during the course of the last month.
-While this user  is not present at the time of the report, the user and state are present in the data from the prior month.
-You could create a report that would show the duration of the user's historic presence in your data.

-You can use the **Current Users** entity collection to limit the user data to users who are currently active.
-For more information, see [Reference for current user entity](reports-ref-current-user.md).]

 | Property  | Description | Example |
 |---------|------------|--------|